dotnet/roslyn/README.md

 #### Questions

+A great way to get started is to ask some questions!
 - Start with a question on [discussions](https://github.com/dotnet/roslyn/discussions)
+- You can also join in on the design discussions on [gitter](https://gitter.im/dotnet/roslyn) or [discord](http://aka.ms/discord-csharp-roslyn)

 #### See if your issue is already being worked on!
 (Add your own votes using the 👍 reaction)
 - [IDE](https://aka.ms/roslyn-ide-in-progress)